thebrumby/HotWalletClaimer/README.md

 <a name="pm2"></a>
 ## Use of PM2

-Install PM2 manually, or use the install script packaged here:
+Install PM2 manually, or use the install script packaged in the HotWalletBot directory:

    ```bash
    sudo chmod +x install_pm2.sh && sudo ./install_pm2.sh